About the Issues

-Every 98 seconds sexual assault, another person is sexually assaulted.
+Every 98 seconds, another person is sexually assaulted.
 Like domestic violence, sexual assault is about power and control and can take many forms.
 It refers to any physical act of a sexual nature that occurs without a person’s consent.

 Get the facts.
 Learn more about sexual assault.

 Homelessness is one of our nation’s most misunderstood and vexing social problems.
 Every year, 600,000 families with 1.35 million children experience homelessness in the United States, making up about 40 percent of the homeless population over the course of the year.